Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## What changes in void mode

 Void mode is very different, for starters you don't have a class bonus, which makes some classes much weaker, but shaman stays decent in void mode.
 You also get a deck with 15 cards including your base 8 and 7 randoms.
 You can never change the amount of cards and you can only transform 3 of them randomly after normal fights.
 This means that you need a lot of luck to get a good deck, but you can influence that along the way.
 You also get to chose 2 skills among 6 after each elite, regardless of price, skill choice is what saves you and can make the next fights a lot easier.
 You can get your class upgrade after first boss or healing, but I recommend taking the healing after second boss.

 All the fights are in the void worlds which makes them pretty hard.
 First world is Void I which is usually a world 2.
 Normal fights are already pretty hard and the twisted void essence is a super hard elite to fight with not much more than the deck you were given to start with.

 You also need to pay attention to debuffs since void enemies deal a lot of block, silence, wound and curse.
-Note that in every world you have 3 nrmal fights, 2 elites and 1 boss, so you will encounter every void enemy once, only the rder can vary.
+Note that in every world you have 3 normal fights, 2 elites and 1 boss, so you will encounter every void enemy once, only the rder can vary.

 In terms of deck strategy you need to keep some exile cards to thin your deck, otherwise you will never dra the cards you want.
 As Shaman you have no use for attack cards so change them asap.
 Free mana cards that exile are good, spirit cards are good too because you can always change them once the quest is complete.
 Get rid of your mages once you find better weak cards (dealing weak to all enemies), keep your totems until you got rid of all the useless attack cards, once you have some better shield cards (even with flat values) you can remove one copy of each totem.
 But you should keep two of each to be able to draw them reliably.